Lisa Pisha, MS, LMFT

 Michaele Knous, MS, LCPC

-Before she became a clinical therapist.
-Michaele taught first grade in Naperville School District 204.
+Michaele brings her background in community mental health to Grow.
+Before she became a clinical therapist, Michaele taught first grade in Naperville School District 204.
 Between 2005·2011, Michaele mentored women and their children partnering with Bridge Communities Transitional Living Program helping women from homelessness to self-sufficiency.

 630-256-8378 ext 107